Get Confluent | Sign up for Confluent Cloud or download Confluent Platform

 Supported datasets and metrics

-Only the cloud and cloud-custom datasets are supported for this endpoint.
+By default only the cloud and cloud-custom datasets are supported for this endpoint.

 Some metrics and labels within the datasets may not be exportable.
 To request a particular metric or label be added, please contact Confluent Support.